marlonrichert/zsh-autocomplete/README.md

 ```

 ### Don't show completions if the current word matches a pattern
-For example, this will stop completions from showing whenver the current word consists of two or more dots:
+For example, this will stop completions from showing whenever the current word consists of two or more dots:
 ```zsh
 zstyle ':autocomplete:*' ignored-input '..##'
 ```

 ## Limit the number of lines shown
-By default, Autocomplete let the history menu fill half of the screen, and limits autocompletion and history search
+By default, Autocomplete lets the history menu fill half of the screen, and limits autocompletion and history search
-to maximum of 16 lines.
+to a maximum of 16 lines.
 You can change these limits as follows:

 ```zsh
 # Autocompletion